Wells Fargo CEO Scharf shakes up management at scandal-hit bank

 REUTERS: Wells Fargo & Co Chief Executive Charles Scharf announced his first major reshuffle on Tuesday, promoting several executives to new roles while also tapping a JPMorgan veteran to head consumer lending.

-The shakeup is aimed at putting a new structure in place as the bank looks to rebuild its reputation and increase accountability after a fake-accounting scandal several years ago that resulted in billions in legal costs and the exit of two CEOs in a span of three years.
+The shakeup is aimed at putting a new structure in place as the bank looks to rebuild its reputation and increase accountability, the bank said in a statement.

-Scharf, a former JPMorgan executive who was once a Jamie Dimon protege, has already brought on several former colleagues from the No.1 U.S. bank since taking over last year.
+The new structure, which increases the bank's business lines to five from three, closely resembles that of JPMorgan Chase & Co, where Scharf was mentored by CEO Jamie Dimon earlier in his career.

-Mike Weinbach will join Wells Fargo from JPMorgan in early May as CEO of consumer lending business, while Mary Mack will lead the business that will focus on lending to small businesses.
+Scharf has already brought on several former colleagues from the No.1 U.S. bank since taking over last year.
+The latest addition, Mike Weinbach will join the firm after 16 years at JPMorgan to lead the San Francisco-based lender's new consumer lending division in May.

-Weinbach most recently served as the CEO of Chase Home Lending at JPMorgan Chase, while Mack was the head of consumer banking at Wells Fargo.
+The consumer bank will be split into a consumer lending division and a retail banking division and the wholesale bank will be split into a commercial banking unit, and a corporate and investment banking unit.
+The wealth management division was left unchanged.

-Earlier in January, Goldman Sachs renamed its business units, and disclosed details about its consumer business responding to long-standing requests for more transparency from analysts and investors.
+Outside of consumer lending, the remaining the new segments will be led by Wells Fargo veterans.
+Mary Mack, former head of the entire consumer bank, will become CEO of Consumer and Small Business Banking.
+Perry Pelos, who was head of the entire wholesale bank, will become head of commercial banking, while John Weiss, who led the wealth management segment will move over to become CEO of the Corporate and Investment Bank.

-(Reporting by Abhishek Manikandan in Bengaluru; Editing by Shailesh Kuber and Saumyadeb Chakrabarty)
+(Reporting by Abhishek Manikandan in Bengaluru; Editing by Saumyadeb Chakrabarty and Nick Zieminski)